Ascend/ascend-deployer/README.en.md

 - After the default installation of tlinux system, the total space of the root directory is about 20G, and the packages that exceed the available disk space can not be placed in the resources directory to avoid decompression or installation failure.
 - BCLinux 7.6 does not have python3 by default.
 The `yum install python3` command is run before the download operation.
 Because the BCLinux 7.6 system source does not contain python3, modify the source configuration file by referring to the BCLinux official configuration file, or change "el7.6" to "el7.7" in "/etc/yum.repos.d/BCLinux-Base.repo"(Run the `sed -i 's/el7.6/el7.7/g' /etc/yum.repos.d/BCLinux-Base.repo` command).
 After the installation, restore the original configuration.
 - tensorflow-1.15.0 aarch64 and torch-1.5.0/apex-0.1 aarch64/x86_64 are not available for download.
 You need to place them in your resources/pylibs directory, otherwise the installation will be skipped.
+- Since the Mindspore version matching CANN 5.0.3 has not been officially released, the Python component package of Mindspore will not be downloaded for this version of the tool.
+Users need to prepare the Python component package and place it in the Resources/Pylibs directory.
+Otherwise, the installation will be skipped.
+`--install=mindspore` will install version 1.4.0 of MindSpore and requires python3.7.5 and the accompanying version of the Cann package to work properly.
+Please refer to the official website of [mindspore](https://mindspore.cn/versions) for software supporting instructions.
 - Euleros, SLES, Debian and other systems may trigger driver source compilation when installing the driver.
 Users are required to install the kernel header package consistent with the kernel version of the system (which can be viewed through 'uname -r' command).
 The details are as follows.

 ### Description of the kernel header package